Best Red Pill Books

 If you’re a beginner, then the first book “The Rational Male” provides an overview of the most foundational red pill framework of dating and intersexual dynamics.

-At the risk of losing readership though, I gotta raise a warning: the bitterness and anger in the red pill dating side of things can get overwhelming.
+At the risk of losing readership though, I gotta raise a warning: the bitterness and covert misogyny of authors like these aren’t good for you.

 The Manipulated Man